danilw/danilw.github.io/blog/Vulkan-PCIE-band-vs-OGL/README.md

 ___

-How peak of PCIE bandtwidth usage look on this Nvidia GPU:
+How peak of PCIE bandwidth usage look on this Nvidia GPU:
 =============

 Youtube video player use WebGL to play "panorama/360°"-videos.